rsdoiel/antenna/archives/2025/home_2025.06.md

 ---

-## My Search For a Modular (and Stylish) Storage Solution for Loft Living
+## My Search for a Modular (and Stylish) Storage Solution for Loft Living

 date: 2025-02-13, from: Dwell

-When I needed one piece of furniture to play many roles, I let midcentury modern design lead the way.
+When I needed one piece of furniture to play many roles, I let midcentury-modern design lead the way.

 <br>